GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 from us to know good and bad;
-and now —or else he will send his hand and take also from the Tree of Life and eat and live to the-age—
+and now —or else he will send his hand and take also from the Tree of Life and eat and live to the-age—"

 And He-Who-Is (YHWH) God sent him from Garden of Delight (Eden); to serve the earth from there which he was taken.